nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

          ```
          Do note once again that enrolling a student using the data storage must fulfil the enrollment constraints.<br>
          See the [User Guide](https://ay2122s1-cs2103t-f13-4.github.io/tp/UserGuide.html#adding-a-student-add) for the remaining constraints present.<br>
-       Expected: The application should load up as per normal, and the new changes in the storage file is presented in the UI.

     1. Test case (continued): Then type in the `list` command and hit `ENTER`.<br>
        Expected (continued): After the UI responds, verify that `./data/tuitione.json` is not modified, and holds the changes you made in the initial step.